vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 You can see that missing `RAILS_MASTER_KEY` is the reason.
 You can set it up on Travis repository settings page.
 You can access it under 'more options' menu.

-Under **Environment Variables** section, add a variable named `RAILS_MASTER_KEY` and add the value from your key file stored at `config/secrets.yml.key`.
+Under **Environment Variables** section, add a variable named `RAILS_MASTER_KEY` and add the value from your key file stored at `config/master.key`.
 Ensure you disable `Display value in build log`, that would defeat the whole purpose of keeping secrets.

-Go back to the **Current** tab and use the option **Restart Build**.
+Go back to the **Current** tab on your [TravisCI] repository page and use the option **Restart Build**.

 You should see a **green and happy** badge showing the test was successful.

-It took over 3 minutes originally and you should see it coming down next time onwards when the cache is used.
+It took over 3 minutes originally and you should see it *coming down* to a minute the second time onwards when the cache is used.

 Now that your own quality gate is ready, you can move on to publishing your application.